 Please note however that for the Pathfinder Open call, applicants are encouraged to involve and empower in their team key actors that have the potential to become future leaders in their field such as excellent early-career researchers or promising high-tech SMEs, including start-ups.

-About 2- 2.5 months after the call deadline the applicants will receive via the Funding & Tenders Portal, the evaluators’ comments and will have the chance to reply to them within 7 calendar days with a strict page limit (maximum two A4 pages).
-The participants’ replies cannot be used to alter or add to the content of the proposals, but must strictly focus providing clarifications and/or on responding to potential misunderstandings or errors by the evaluators.
-These replies will be made available to the evaluation committee who will decide on the final score on the basis of the remote score and the outcome of its consensus discussions, taking into consideration the comments from the rebuttal procedure, if any.
+About 1.5 - 2.5 months after the call deadline the applicants will receive the evaluators’ comments via the Funding & tenders portal, the deadline for sending replies to these comments will be eight calendar days (at 17h00 Brussels local time) after the receipt of these comments.
+The participants’ replies are strictly limited to maximum two A4 pages.
+They cannot be used to alter or add to the content of the proposals but must strictly focus providing clarifications and/or on responding to potential misunderstandings or errors by the evaluators.
+The replies will be made available to the evaluation committee who will decide on the final score on the basis of the remote score and the outcome of its consensus discussions, taking into consideration the comments from the rebuttal procedure, if any.

 There are no consequences if a participant does not submit observations (not compulsory).

 Projects in a Challenge portfolio are expected to interact and exchange, remaining flexible and reactive in the light of developments within the portfolio or in the relevant global scientific or industrial community.
-They will progress together towards common Portfolio goals and create new opportunities for radical innovation as described in the Challenge Guide.
+They will progress together towards common Portfolio goals and create new opportunities for radical innovation as described in the Challenge Guide for the particular Challenge.

-Each Pathfinder Open project will be allocated in at least one thematic or challenge portfolio.
+EIC funded projects may be allocated in at least one thematic or challenge-based portfolio of projects.
 This allocation may change over time as new portfolios are created or evolve.
 EIC Portfolio activities will be identified and developed by EIC Programme Managers in consultation with the beneficiaries of the actions in each portfolio, and where appropriate with other interested EIC Community members and third parties.
 The aim of thematic portfolios is to develop cooperation within the portfolio in order to support the member-projects in achieving more efficiently and effectively their objectives, and more generally to enhance research, prepare transition to innovation and stimulate business opportunities, and strengthen the EIC Community.
 Such activities may include participation to conferences, workshops or meetings, data sharing, or participation to any relevant EIC Business Acceleration Services events, just to name a few.